K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Methods

 \section{Methods}

 We wish to cluster TD signals based on their signal \emph{shape}, but not amplitude.
-A given pixel (and its corresponding TD signal) may be expressed in terms of characteristic signal shapes of one or more targets $\{ f_i \}$ and a residual term, $r_j(t)$,
+Generalizing from \Cref{eq:model}, a given pixel (and its corresponding TD signal) may be expressed in terms of characteristic signal shapes of one or more targets $\{ f_i \}$ and a residual term, $r_j(t)$,

-but where {\em most} pixels come from only a single target, as in \Cref{eq:model}, thus that $\{ \alpha_{i,j} \}$ is sparse.
+but where \emph{most} pixels come from only a single target, as had been the case in \Cref{eq:model}, such that $\{ \alpha_{i,j} \}$ is sparse.
 The proposed method is based on K-Means, but varies in its definition of distance and its method for computing cluster centroids (the learned features).
-The characteristic signals shapes, a set of $K$ centroids, $\mathscr{F}=\{f_i(t)\}$, $i=1,...,K$, may be discoverable by clustering the TD signals from a given image.
+Our goal is to discover characteristic signals shapes, a set of $K$ centroids, $\mathscr{F}=\{f_i(t)\}$, $i=1,...,K$, by creatively clustering the TD signals from a given image.

 Note that TD signals are just vectors in space, $\mathbb{R}^n$, where the dimension, $n$, of the space is simply the number of discrete TD samples.
 Thus, the equivalences $\TD \equiv \myVec{\TDAmp}, f(t) \equiv \myVec{f}$, \mbox{etc. are} made.
 Because TD signals are treated as Cartesian vectors, the signal shape is then analogous to the vector \emph{angle}.